|Monday||9:00am - 8:00pm|

 Dr. Paul Stephenson, D V M

 Dr. Stephenson is the director of West Jefferson Animal Hospital.
 He graduated from Cleveland State University with a Bachelor of Science degree in 1977.
 In 1982, he received his Doctor of Veterinary Medicine (D V M) from The Ohio State University.
 Dr. Stephenson is also a member of the American Veterinary Medical Association (A V M A), Canadian Veterinary Medical Association (C V M A), and Wyoming Veterinary Medical Association (W V M A).
-He has been married for 20 years to his wife Cathy who you may see coming and going from the hospital.
-Together they have two beautiful children, ages 10 and 16.
+He has been married for 27 years to his wife Cathy, who also works at the hospital.
+Together they have two beautiful children.
 While Dr. Stephenson is out of the office he likes to stay active in a local christian fellowship and serve on short term mission trips to the Pine Ridge Indian Reservation in South Dakota.
 He also enjoys anything outdoors (camping, hiking, back packing, biking, swimming, scuba diving, skiing, and fishing).
 During his weekends off he can be found 4-wheeling with his son or cheering on his daughter at her horse shows.

 "Humor is one of mankinds greatest blessings." -Mark Twain